PretendoNetwork/website/public/assets/images/_README.md

 mogrify -format webp *.jpg
 ```

-## Using cloudconvert
+## Using a web service

-If you don't want to install imagemagick, you can use cloudconvert to convert images to WebP.
+If you don't want to install imagemagick, you can use towebp.io to convert images to WebP.

-Go to https://cloudconvert.com/webp-converter and upload your images.
+Go to https://towebp.io/ and upload your images.
 You can convert multiple images at once.

+To match the default quality of imagemagick, use a quality of 90 (imagemagick uses 92 by default).